'Love for Liam' fundraiser for man shot in head set Sunday in Champaign

 Liam Gasser’s mother, Terry von Thaden, said her son is now back at their home in Urbana, which she called a “very, very difficult situation.”

-As much as organizers are hoping Gasser may be able to make an appearance Sunday’s event, scheduled for 2 to 6 p.m., his mother said it’s in not certain if that can happen.
+As much as organizers are hoping Gasser may be able to make an appearance at Sunday’s event, scheduled for 2 to 6 p.m., his mother said it’s not certain if that can happen.

 “We are trying to get him there, but he may be in too much pain,” von Thaden told The News-Gazette.